pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0141.md

 * …tools for concise domain modeling.
 * Allowing one to embrace value types fully instead of reference types.
-* A full suite of tools are provided for integrating with Apple’s platforms (SwiftUI, UIKit, AppKit, _etc._), including [navigation](<doc:Navigation>).
+* A full suite of tools are provided for integrating with Apple’s platforms (SwiftUI, UIKit, AppKit, _etc._), including [navigation][nav-article].
-* A powerful [dependency management system](<doc:DependencyManagement>) for controlling and propagating dependencies throughout your app.
+* A powerful [dependency management system][deps-article] for controlling and propagating dependencies throughout your app.
-* A [testing tool](<doc:Testing>) that makes it possible to exhaustively test how your feature behaves with user actions, including how side effects execute and feed data back into the system.
+* A [testing tool][testing-article] that makes it possible to exhaustively test how your feature behaves with user actions, including how side effects execute and feed data back into the system.
 * …and more!

 Redux does not provide tools itself for any of the above problems.

 And you can certainly opt to build your own TCA-inspired library instead of depending directly on TCA, and in fact many large companies do just that.
 But it is also worth considering if it is worth losing out on the continual development and improvements TCA makes over the years.
-With each major release of iOS we have made sure to keep TCA up-to-date, including concurrency tools, `NavigationStack`, and [Swift 5.9’s observation tools](<doc:MigratingTo1.7>) (of which we even [back-ported](https://pointfreeco.github.io/swift-composable-architecture/main/documentation/composablearchitecture/observationbackport) so that they could be used all the way back to iOS 13), [state sharing](<doc:SharingState>) tools, and more.
+With each major release of iOS we have made sure to keep TCA up-to-date, including concurrency tools, `NavigationStack`, and [Swift 5.9’s observation tools][migration-guide-1.7] (of which we even [back-ported](https://pointfreeco.github.io/swift-composable-architecture/main/documentation/composablearchitecture/observationbackport) so that they could be used all the way back to iOS 13), [state sharing][sharing-state-article] tools, and more.
 And further you will be missing out on the community of thousands of developers that use TCA and frequent our GitHub discussions and [Slack](http://pointfree.co/slack-invite).

 ### Do features built in TCA have a lot of boilerplate?

 Often people complain of boilerplate in TCA, especially with regards a legacy concept known as “view stores”.
-Those were objects that allowed views to observe the minimal amount of state in a view, and they were [deprecated a long time ago](<doc:MigratingTo1.7>) after Swift 5.9 released with the Observation framework.
+Those were objects that allowed views to observe the minimal amount of state in a view, and they were [deprecated a long time ago][migration-guide-1.7] after Swift 5.9 released with the Observation framework.
 Features built with modern TCA do not need to worry about view stores and instead can access state directly off of stores and the view will observe the minimal amount of state, just as in vanilla SwiftUI.

 In our experience, a standard TCA feature should not require very many more lines of code than an equivalent vanilla SwiftUI feature, and if you write tests or integrate features together using the tools TCA provides, it should require much *less* code than the equivalent vanilla code.